Rugby World Cup Betting Sites in Australia

 However, most of the time the cream does rise to the top and if you are going to have a few bets on the next Rugby World Cup your bank account might benefit if you follow our Rugby World Cup betting advice…

-- Weather Watch: The weather is the biggest equaliser in rugby union.
+Weather Watch: The weather is a big equaliser in rugby union.
 Teams that play champagne rugby and who like to pass the ball around struggle in wet and windy conditions.
 If the forecast is for rain and wind it can often pay to concentrate on the Total Points markets.
 The worse the weather is, the lower the points total will be so a bet on the ‘Under’ when the weather is bad is often the way to go.

 Betting Markets